If you want to shift your balance, then you’re in the right place. Just follow these five simple tips to clear your debt quicker.

 Credit cards offer some flexibility when it comes to repaying your balance.
 You can either clear your balance in full, repay a set amount of your choice, or make the minimum payment.

-The amount required to tick the minimum payment box will vary from lender to lender.
+The amount required to tick the box will vary from lender to lender.
 Some charge a set sum - say £3 or £5 a month, while others charge a percentage of your outstanding balance.

 Although sticking to the minimum payment satisfies your lender, it means you’ll be paying your balance off over a longer stretch.
 This means that it’ll take you longer to become debt-free and you’ll end up paying more interest, too.